emperorofmars/stf-unity/readme.md

 - Material references and morphtarget values sit on the mesh, not its instances. https://github.com/KhronosGroup/glTF/issues/1249 https://github.com/KhronosGroup/glTF/issues/1036
 - In GLTF everything is adressed by index.
-Indices will are very likely to break between import and export.
+Indices are very likely to break between import and export.
+(If an extensions is not supported by an application and gets stored as raw json, that references other objects by index, it will break.
+Addons will also break.)
 - Limited animation support.
 Only transforms and morphtarget values (per mesh, not per mesh-instance) can be animated.
   The [KHR_animation_pointer](https://github.com/KhronosGroup/glTF/pull/2147) extension proposal would fix that partially.
 - There is weirdness with multiple meshes sharing the same armature.